How to Build a Year Round Capsule Wardrobe: 20 Pieces

 4. A Midi Skirt

-A part of the ’90s and ’00s fashion wave, this classic piece can be paired with vintage sneakers, minimalist shoulder bags, and high heels for eveningwear.
+A staple of ’90s and early 2000s fashion, the midi skirt pairs well with vintage sneakers for a casual vibe, minimalist shoulder bags for a modern touch, and high heels for an elevated evening look.
 Its extra coverage makes it the perfect trans-seasonal piece.
 In colder months, you can simply throw on a winter jacket and slip a pair of thick tights underneath the midi skirt, and voila!
 You’re ready to go.

 5. A Pair of Dressy Bottoms

 This can be anything from a pair of jeans to your favorite pants.
-Comfortable bottoms are a capsule wardrobe necessity, as most of them fit into the officewear category but can also be worn on basically any occasion.
+Comfortable bottoms are a capsule wardrobe necessity, as most of them fit into the officewear category but also work for a variety of settings, from casual brunches to formal events.
 In other words, you can never go wrong with them.

 6. Belted Linen Shorts